 Known as the cradle of the Renaissance, Florence is an enchanting city.
 Located alongside the Arno River Florence is known for the masterpieces of Leonardo da Vinci and Michaelangelo.
 The Ponte Vecchio bridge spanning it is one of Florence’s most famous sights, along with the incredible Duomo at its heart.
 With heavenly churches and impressive statues lining them, the marvellous piazzas here make for a delightful stroll.
 Various festivals take place here throughout the year making it one of the liveliest cities to visit in Italy.

-The largest and richest city in Italy, Milan is known as its fashion capital.
+The largest and richest city in Italy, Milan is known as its fashion capital and is one of the best cities to visit in Italy.
 Home to various big businesses and brands, the city is overflowing with an endless array of boutiques and workshops, with marvellous designs emanating from them regularly.
 Rich in artistic and cultural heritage, its Gothic Duomo with stunning marble façade is magnificent.
 Da Vinci’s painting of The Last Supper is one of Milan’s main attractions.

 Lying on the coast south of Rome is Italy’s most important city of Naples.
 Its also dominated by the Vesuvius Volcano nearby and is also surrounded by hills on one side and sea on the other making it one of the picturesque cities of Italy Popular for its food, Naples is the birthplace of pizza and a trip to this city would be incomplete without sampling a slice.
 The historic town centre here is a protected UNESCO World Heritage site.